PhilTanner/WordPress-Plugin-Boilerplate/README.md

 * change `Plugin_Name` to `Example_Me`
 * change `PLUGIN_NAME_` to `EXAMPLE_ME_`

+Note: There is a `plugin-initialisation.sh` script that can make these changes for you in this directory.

 It's safe to activate the plugin at this point.
-Because the Boilerplate has no real functionality there will be no menu items, meta boxes, or custom post types added until you write the code.
+Because the Boilerplate has no real functionality there will be no meta boxes, or custom post types added until you write the code.

 ## WordPress.org Preparation